-- (1) Prior to the election of each position, the Chairperson of the meeting must call for nominations to fill that position. - (2) Nominations of candidates for election as officers of the association, or as ordinary members of the committee must be-

-(a) made in writing, signed by two members of the association and accompanied by the written consent of the candidate (which may be endorsed on the nomination form); and

-(b) delivered to the secretary of the association prior to the AGM

-(3) A member can only be nominated for one position, or as an ordinary member of the committee prior to, or at, the AGM.

-(4) If insufficient nominations are received to fill all vacancies on the committee, the candidates for the nominated positions will be deemed to be elected, and further nominations for the unfilled positions shall be received at the AGM.
+- (1) Nominations of candidates for election as officers of the association, or as ordinary members of the committee must be - (a) made in writing, signed by two members of the association and accompanied by the written consent of the candidate (which may be endorsed on the nomination form); and - (b) delivered to the secretary of the association prior to holding of the AGM. - (2) A candidate can only be nominated for one office, or as an ordinary member of the committee, prior to the AGM. - (3) If insufficient nominations are received to fill all vacancies on the committee, the candidates nominated will be deemed to be elected, and further nominations shall be received at the AGM.

-(5) In the situation whereby a greater number of nominations are received than are positions to be filled, a ballot shall be held in accordance with rule 54.

-(6) A member who is nominated for a position and fails to be elected to that position may be nominated for any other position for which an election is yet to be held.

-52 Election of Committee Members.
+52 Election of President etc.

-- (1) At the annual general meeting, separate elections must be held for each of the following positions-

-- (a) President;

-- (b) Vice-President;

-- (c) Secretary;

-- (d) Treasurer;

-- (d) Assistant Secretary.

-- (d) Ordinary members.

-- (2) If only one member is nominated for a position, the Chairperson of the meeting must declare the member elected to the position.

-- (3) If more than one member is nominated, a ballot must be held in accordance with rule 54. - (4) On his or her election, the new President may take over as Chairperson of the meeting.
+- (1) At the annual general meeting, separate elections must be held for each of the following positions- - (a)President; - (b) Vice-President; - (c)Secretary; - (e)Treasurer. - (2) If only one member is nominated for the position, the Chairperson of the meeting must declare the member elected to the position. - (3) If more than one member is nominated, a ballot must be held in accordance with rule 54. - (4) On his or her election, the new President may take over as Chairperson of the meeting.